 Indeed; that had been one hell of a busy week.
 Voldemort abruptly surfaced to demand that Fudge step aside in his favor, which was an outrageous enough demand for even Fudge to grow a backbone and refuse.

 This was followed by two highly publicized murders, a very public collapse of a Muggle bridge and a Giant attack in the West Country.
 Fudge resigns in disgrace and the Wizengamot is caught on the hop, having to scramble to find a replacement.
 Of an unripe crop, Scrimgeour as head of the Aurors division looks like the best pick available.
 That could have been deliberate.
-Particularly if high-ranking open supporters of Albus Dumbledore had been culled over the previous year.
+Particularly if high-ranking open supporters of Albus Dumbledore had already been culled over the previous year.

 Practically the first thing Scrimgeour does is to have a meeting that escalates into an altercation with Dumbledore.
-There was no hint of a blasted hand in the opening of the article reporting the disagreement, and one would think that someone would have mentioned that, if Albus’s misadventure with the Ring had happened by that time.
+There was no hint of a blasted hand in the opening of the article reporting the disagreement, and one would think that someone would have mentioned that if Albus’s misadventure with the Ring had happened by that time.
 A day or two after quarreling with Dumbledore, Rufus sets up a meeting with the Muggle Prime Minister.

 And for that matter, the whole situation with Scrimgeour just looks odd to me.